Finnapple/Twitter/README.md

 ## Admin Panel

-Chatlify includes a protected admin panel for managing users and chat history.
+Twitter includes a protected admin panel for managing users and chat history.

 - Access is protected by a **secret key** stored in `secret.json`
 - Two-step admin authentication via `secretadmin1.php` and `secretadmin2.php`